Pages

 How it Works: The Student book cover

-Better than The People Next Door but not as good as the other two, The Student is nevertheless a solid attempt at finding humour within the stereotypical student lifestyle.
+Better than The People Next Door but not as good as the other two, The Student (paid link; commission earned) is nevertheless a solid attempt at finding humour within the stereotypical student lifestyle.
 Again, I feel that there was some unexplored potential here, as the authors focused very much on the stereotypical student.
 As a former university student myself, I have to say that I came across very few people who you would describe as the stereotypical student so it would have been nice to have a few more pages dedicated to more widely relatable student-themed fun.

 Rating: 3 stars